jlehett/enosis/packages/firebase/docs/api/autobatcher.md

 # Autobatcher

-An `Autobatcher` is an automated solution for chunking operations into chunks of a specified maximum size, comitting chunks when they are maxed-out, and creating promises that resolve once all created chunks have resolved.
+An `Autobatcher` is an automated solution for chunking operations into chunks of a specified maximum size, committing chunks when they are maxed-out, and creating promises that resolve once all created chunks have resolved.

 ## API